About Us

 Guy Stevens, son of well-known British comedy & character actor Ronnie Stevens, arrived in Switzerland jobless.
 Despite having decades of experience in show business he found no interest in his skill sets locally and during a bout of home-sickness decided to create regular, touring comedy club nights as a means to making a living for his new family, whilst sharing top quality English language laughs around the country at the same time.
 Founding a regular programme of authentic comedy club culture in Switzerland brought something brand new to the entertainment landscape and filled the (yawning!) gap that existed for professional English language entertainment in general, catering to both long and short term international residents and local anglophiles alike.

 From the outset an open spot was made available at club shows and for many years this gave the very few that were interested in trying stand up an in-at-the-deep-end experience, sharing the stage with the professionals.
 Funny Laundry/International Comedy Club offered advice, time and expertise to anyone that wished to learn more about comedy stage craft and potentially take the next steps towards a full-time comedy career.
-But there were none that ever expressed that desire in Switzerland.
-Those that did decide to ‘have a go’ usually did so just for fun and so fun, and quite a few laughs, was what they and the very supportive audiences generally had whenever people bravely stepped-up onto the stage.
+But none ever expressed that desire in Switzerland.
+Those who did decide to ‘have a go’ usually did so just for fun and so fun, and quite a few laughs, was what they and the very supportive audiences generally had whenever people bravely stepped up onto the stage.

-However, after over a decade of striving to maintain all the shows and develop the platform beyond Swiss borders, seeking collaborations with local entertainment and media companies and trying to find Swiss sponsorship support that never materialised, in 2017 a group of overly enthusiastic would-be ‘comedians’ appeared out of nowhere.
-Jostling themselves individually and en masse onto club stage open mics at exactly the same time as a Swiss Re sponsored ‘British Comedy Night’ was being mounted at an established Zurich klein kunst venue, fronted by a Swiss journalist.
+However, after more than a decade striving to maintain shows and develop the platform beyond Swiss borders, seeking collaborations with local entertainment and media companies and asking for Swiss sponsorship support that never materialised, in 2017, a group of overly enthusiastic would-be ‘comedians’ appeared out of nowhere.
+Jostling themselves individually and en masse onto club stage open mics at the same time as a Swiss Re sponsored ‘British Comedy Night’ was being mounted at an established Zurich klein kunst venue, fronted by a Swiss journalist.

 Maintaining the highest standards built International Comedy Club’s reputation.
-Keeping those standards high is what set it apart, made it a respected entity amongst professional UK, US and international comedians and a unique and influential entity in the social and cultural landscape of Switzerland and Europe as a whole.
+Keeping those standards high is what set it apart, making it a respected entity among UK, US and international comedy professionals and a unique and influential entity in the social and cultural landscape of Switzerland and Europe as a whole.

-But one person working alone for well over a decade, am langen arm verhungern lassen (hung out to dry) by passive-aggressive, oligopolist entertainment and media industries, mobbed by a ‘comedy scene’ put-up job with a small army of clown puppets and puppeteers, can only take so much, so seriously.
-Especially, having only just enough in pocket from his turnover to survive for all those years.
-In one of the richest, most expensive and unfriendly countries to live in, in the world.
+But one person working alone for over a decade, am langen arm verhungern lassen (hung out to dry) by passive-aggressive, oligopolistic entertainment and media industries and overwhelmed by a fabricated ‘comedy scene’ created by a troupe of clown puppets and puppeteers, can only take so much, whether seriously or not, for so long.
+Especially, having only just enough from his turnover to survive on for all those years, in one of the richest, most expensive, and unfriendly countries in the world.

 The last International Comedy Club show in Switzerland was on May 26 2023 at Mascotte in Zurich.

-By early 2024 Guy Stevens was packing his suitcases and after twenty-one years as a permanent Swiss resident he left the country, having keine Wohnung to live in oder Geld left to live on.
+By early 2024 Guy Stevens was packing his bags, and after twenty-one years as a permanent Swiss resident he left the country, having kein Schloss to live in, oder Geld left to live on.

 Funny Laundry & International Comedy Club are on hiatus.